davechurchill/COMP4303_Project/2023-03-29 - Demo/starcraft/README.md

 Notes:
 - This entire submission should be no more than a few megabytes at most.
-- Delete this file and folder if you are not doing the Starcraft project
+- Delete this folder if you are not doing the Starcraft project